USS Hancock (AP-3): Operational service

-Hancock sailed from San Francisco for the East Coast 14 December 1902 via Valparaiso, Chile; Montevideo, Uruguay; and Bahia, Brazil.
+Hancock sailed from San Francisco for the East Coast 14 December 1902 via Valparaíso, Chile; Montevideo, Uruguay; and Bahia, Brazil.
 She arrived New York Navy Yard 21 February 1903 and decommissioned 9 March 1903 for fitting out.
 Recommissioned 21 September 1903, she served as receiving ship at the New York Navy Yard until relieved by Washington 6 August 1913.

 Mexican revolution

 Hancock departed New York 15 September 1913 and arrived at the Philadelphia Navy Yard the following day to be fitted out as a Marine transport.

 In 1914 she sailed for the Gulf of Mexico, having embarked the 1st Regiment, Advance Base Brigade of Marines.

 On 17 April or 19 April 1914 she arrived at Tampico.

 On 22 April and/or on 1 May 1914 she arrived at Veracruz.

 She landed the Marines at Vera Cruz, Mexico, to assist in the occupation of that city resulting from the arrest of the crew of a whaleboat of Dolphin (PG-24) by soldiers of General Huerta, aspirant to the Mexican presidency.
 During the tense months that followed, Hancock transported refugees uprooted by the Mexican Revolution between the coast of Mexico and Galveston, Texas, as she delivered supplies for the United States Expeditionary Force in Mexico.